-World leader in inspection, verification, testing and certification.
+SGS is the world leader in inspection, verification, testing and certification

 SGS is recognized as the global benchmark for quality and integrity.
 With more than 90,000 employees, SGS operates a network of over 2,000 offices and laboratories around the world.